tangjennii-wq/chalk-talk/CODEX_REVIEW_PROMPT.md

 ```
 git --no-pager diff a93c75f..HEAD -- index.html worker.js wrangler.toml
-git --no-pager diff a93c75f..HEAD -- supabase/    # if any migrations changed; else note schema is out of scope
+git --no-pager diff --name-only a93c75f..HEAD -- supabase/   # then, if migrations changed:
+git --no-pager diff a93c75f..HEAD -- supabase/migrations/ supabase/*.sql
 ```
+If no SQL changed, note that DB schema is out of scope (verify against deployed state — see the Cannot-verify section).

 Read the full diff before judging any single hunk — several features touch the same functions (`generate()`, `callAPI()`, `render()`).